shixnya/bmtk_oscillation/README.md

-# BMTK simulation environment for Oscillation Study
+# BMTK simulation environment for oscillation study

 To make an environment to work on, please use the environment.yml.